shaysolette/Old-Mountain/readme.md

 ##About the Author

-Shay Sollete is a musician and amateur game designer from Ephrata, Pennsylvania.
+Shay Solette is a musician and amateur game designer from Ephrata, Pennsylvania.
 Old Mountain will be his first novel.
 You can follow him on twitter under the username @ShaySolette, or email him at shay.solette@gmail.com